Skip to main content

 Retreat Sundeck

-Luminae is the elegant dining option for suite guests and is open for breakfast, lunch, and dinner.
+Luminae is an elegant dining option for suite guests and is open for breakfast, lunch, and dinner.
 Each menu is crafted by a Michelin-starred chef, and you will not find them available anywhere else on the ship.
 Note, though, this is not an adults-only venue.
-All guests, including children, staying in a suite are able to dine at Luminae.
+All guests, including children, staying in a suite can dine at Luminae.

 All suites come with premium drinks and Wi-F, as well as numerous other benefits that create a luxurious vacation experience: